Welcome to the Department of Economics from the Diploma Course Director

 Welcome to Economics at Warwick.
 I very much hope that you find your Diploma course interesting, challenging and rewarding.

 This handbook is a guide for those taking the programme as a one-year course (L1P5) in its own right and for those taking it as the first year of a two-year programme (L1PA) leading to a Master's degree in Economics, Economics & International Financial Economics or Behavioural and Economic Science (Economics Track).
 You should read it and refer to it if you have any questions.

 The Diploma is a one-academic-year programme consisting of approximately nine months of coursework leading to examinations in the Summer Term.
-I will help you select the appropriate modules and options and I am available to discuss any matters - academic or personal – on which you need guidance or advice and I will also act as your personal tutor.
+As the Diploma Course Director, I will help you select the appropriate modules and options, and I am available to discuss any matters - academic or personal – on which you need guidance or advice, and I will also act as your personal tutor.